 A 5:10 late bus is provided by the district and students will follow the Code of Conduct when riding the bus.
-Sign up for the bus is located in the office and needs to be completed by 11:30 am.
+Sign up for the bus is located in the daily announcements and needs to be completed by 12:00 pm.